Foot Conditions A-Z

 - Make a few holes in different sides of the blister.

-- Carefully squeeze out the fluid from the blister.
+- Carefully squeeze out the fluid.

 - Once the fluid has drained, seal the blister with a glycerin gel lubricant, apply an antibiotic ointment and cover with a bandage.

 Do not pop blood blisters because they most likely have penetrated multiple layers of skin.